-The farm adheres to all USDA organic farming practices and NOP regulations.
-The TC3 Farm has taken the Farmer’s Pledge through NOFA-NY.
-No synthetic fertilizers, pesticides, fungicides or herbicides are used.
+No synthetic fertilizers, pesticides, fungicides or herbicides are used on the TC3 Farm.
 Instead, the farm relies heavily on crop rotation, cover crops, plant variety selection and a connection to the land around us to combat pest and disease issues that may arise during a growing season.
 Students will experience cultivation of the land using sustainable farming practices on a farm which runs free of the commercial energy grid through the use of solar and geothermal technology.

 Email Farm Director Todd McLane with any questions or visit the CSA page for more information about signups, crops we grow, and our growing season.